-Period 2021-27 (and extrapolation to 2030) Past/ongoing H2020 CARBON4PUR, FISSAC, FReSMe, GrInHy2.0, H2FUTURE, HISARNA projects to be taken as (Meijer et al., 2011), POLYNSPIRE, RETROFEED, SIDERWIN, STEELANOL, STEEPWISE, TASIO Overall funding available for the steel industry Timing: generally, calls under H2020 have been spread all along the 7-year period; as interest for the steel sector, SPIRE and SC5 calls once a year.
+Period 2021-27 (and extrapolation to 2030) Past/ongoing H2020 CARBON4PUR, FISSAC, FReSMe, GrInHy2.0, H2FUTURE, HISARNA projects to be taken as reference examples STEELANOL, STEEPWISE, TASIO

+Timing: generally, calls under H2020 have been spread all along the 7-year period; as interest for the steel sector, SPIRE and SC5 calls once a year.

 Openness: the above-mentioned calls are open to various EII and generally only a small part of funding has been granted to the steel sector.